Frank Herbert's Children of Dune: Part Three: The Golden Path

 To force the neutral Fremen leader Stilgar to lead the rebels, Duncan murders Alia's lover Javid in Stilgar's sietch.
 As he predicts, Stilgar kills him in revenge and comes out in opposition to Alia.
 Leto encounters the Preacher, whose identity as his father is revealed.
 Leto's prescient visions have convinced him that he must lead mankind along "the Golden Path" to ensure humanity's ultimate survival.
 The Preacher / Muad'dib admits that he saw the same path with his own prescient vision but he refused to take it, horrified at the sacrifices it would entail for him and humanity.
 Leto is vindicated by pointing out to his father that he also saw this is the only possible path that avoids humanity's extinction.

 With a political marriage arranged by Jessica between Ghanima and Wensicia's son Farad'n, the Corrino heir identifies his mother as the mastermind behind Leto's apparent death.
 Alia has Wensicia imprisoned but Ghanima accepts Farad'n's gesture as honest.
-With Stilgar's forces moving in, father and son return to the capital city of Arrakeen, where the Preacher makes a final speech denouncing Alia, his own religion and is fatally stabbed by a rebel Fremen.
+With Stilgar's forces moving in, father and son return to the capital city of Arrakeen, where the Preacher makes a final speech denouncing Alia and his own religion, and is fatally stabbed by a rebel Fremen.
 Leto confronts Alia at Ghanima's wedding and defeats her.
 Alia then takes her own life, rather than be controlled by the Baron, and dies in her mother's arms.
 After handing Alia's water and his father's ring to Stilgar, Leto disappears into the desert.
 In the final scene, Ghanima tells Farad'n that while he will not be her husband due to politics, they may yet fall in love and how she pities her brother for the solitude and suffering he will endure in the millennia that he must live for the sake of humanity.